paven/BitcoinHorizon/steps.md

 - [/] Partially done
 - [-] Dropped/cancelled
 - [?]
 Question
+- [!]
+Answer / fact / detail

 ---

+- [>] Implement guess resolution after 60 seconds or a price change
+  - [?]
+Is the 60 seconds from when the fetch or from the guess?
+    - [!]
+The 60 seconds is from when the guess is made, not from the fetch.
+(See PRODUCT_GOAL.md: "the guess is resolved when the price changes and at least 60 seconds have passed since the guess was made") - AI
+  - [>] Implement timer functionality
+    - [>] Add price comparison logic
+      - [>] fetch new price after 60 seconds
+      - [ ] Compare the current price with the price at the time of the guess
+      - [ ] Determine if the guess was correct based on the price change
+      - [ ] Show the result of the guess (correct or incorrect)]
+      - [ ] Unlocl the guess submission button after resolution

+  - [ ] Add price comparison logic
+  - [ ] Create resolution display
+  - [ ] Write tests for resolution logic

 - [ ] Allow the user to submit a guess ("up" or "down")
   - [x] Create basic bitcoin-guess component structure